 2.3.
 Data sources

-Primary data were collected on soil texture, slope, stone quality used for structures and field observation.
+Primary data were collected on soil texture, slope, stone quality used for structures through field observation.
 Socio-economic factors (age, education level, management, distance of structures from home, farm size and livestock number) through focus group discussions, semi-structured interviews.
 Secondary data were collected from published materials such as journals, annual reports, manuals or guidelines, project reports, review papers, research papers and web pages.

 2.3.1.
 Data collection

 Direct preliminary observation with the help of key informants conducted to observe SWC measures, topography, soil erosion, land use types and status of SWC practices of the study watershed.
 During the preliminary survey each SWC structures and their appropriate placement in the slope was identified to evaluate its current status.
-Group discussions were held with farmers who have better knowledge on the status of the study watershed so as to triangulate and validate the information collected through individual farmer`s interview.
+Group discussions were held with farmers who had better knowledge on the status of the study watershed so as to triangulate and validate the information collected through individual farmer`s interview.
 For the purpose, three group discussions (female headed households, male headed households and both female and male headed households) were held from each residence of landforms [20].

 2.3.2.
 Method of data Analysis

-Interviewed data were analyzed using descriptive statistics, Pearson correlation method and logistic model by means SPSS of version 20.
+Interview data were analyzed using descriptive statistics, Pearson correlation method and logistic model using SPSS version 20.
 The study utilized probability model specified with the performance of SWC measures as a function of series of socioeconomic and characteristics of households.
 The dependent variable is a dummy variable, which takes a value of zero or one depending on whether or not SWC structure is successful (i.e. success SWC structures is l, failed of SWC structures is 0).
 Logit model was used to estimate dependent dichotomous variables by following [21] and the functional form of logistic model is specified as follows:

 lnp1-p=β0+β1X1+β2X2+…+βkXk ……Equation1